miloserdev/openbmc/poky/documentation/ref-manual/classes.rst

    :term:`PN`, and :term:`PKGD`) are undefined
    during :ref:`ref-tasks-package`.

--  ``version-going-backwards:`` If the :ref:`ref-classes-buildhistory`
-   class is enabled, reports when a package being written out has a lower version than the previously written package under the same name.
+-  ``version-going-backwards:`` If Build History is enabled, reports when a package being written out has a lower version than the previously written package under the same name.
 If you are placing output packages into a feed and upgrading packages on a target system using that feed, the version of a package going backwards can result in the target system not correctly upgrading to the "new" version of the package.

    .. note::

-      This is only relevant when you are using runtime package management on your target system.
+      If you are not using runtime package management on your target system, then you do not need to worry about this situation.

 -  ``xorg-driver-abi:`` Checks that all packages containing Xorg drivers have ABI dependencies.
 The ``xserver-xorg`` recipe provides